This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Even then she’ll be timid and clingy and will only try in small bites.

 That was her on the tube.
-She started by playing in it on the water’s edge, then asked to have a turn sitting in it with Mummy, “But only slow.”
+She started by playing in it on the water’s edge, then asked to have a turn sitting in it with Mummy, “but only slow.”

-If we went any slower the boat would have stopped, but the wind carried her screams right up to the captain,
+If we went any slower the boat would have stopped, but the wind carried her screams right up to the captain, “Stop.
+I want to get off.
+That was terrifying!”

-Then on the last day, she decided to have another go.
-This time we went a little faster and further.
 She screamed the entire time but at least she pushed her comfort zone out a little bit and she was glad she did it.

 We spent every day out on the boat tubing with stops for swimming and ice cream at the marina.

-Fishing on Kerr Lake, NC
+3. Fishing on Kerr Lake, NC

-One of our friends, Anne and her two sons brought some fishing rods so the kids spent a morning learning the art of patience from the banks of our beach.
+One of our friends, Anne, and her two sons, brought some fishing rods so the kids spent a morning learning the art of patience from the banks of our beach.

 Anne is a keen fisherwoman so we let her teach the kids how to do it.